 So that is important to get that buzzword.
 Use it literally like an invisible tattoo, or maybe even a tattoo on your hand if you want, so that it reminds you.

-Or maybe get a bracelet, so that every day when you’re doing stuff, you look at that and remind you that this is my theme for the year.
+Or maybe get a bracelet, so that every day when you’re doing stuff, you look at that and remind yourself that this is my theme for the year.
 I must work with it.
 I must do something accordingly.
 So that is another goal.

 It can be a screensaver so that you get reminded on a daily basis that this is my team.
 I have to stick to my team a little more effectively.